Protesters clash outside Colonie cupcake shop

 After word spread on Facebook of their planned demonstration, Liberty Bell Alliance, the group behind the recent ‘Rally for Blue‘ event in Albany, called for their supporters to travel to the shop to counter-protest.

-Many of them, plus the Times Union and Spectrum News, remain under the impression that the Black Lives Matter protesters had gathered in response to the cupcake shop promoting a cake they made in the form of a ‘Make America Great Again’ hat.
-Forbes and others made it clear that it was only the cake that made them aware of the other instances of discrimination they say the two businesses are affiliated with.
-They were there to speak out about those issues, and made no mention of the cake.
+Word quickly spread that Black Lives Matter protesters had gathered in response to the cupcake shop promoting a cake they made in the form of a ‘Make America Great Again’ hat.
+Forbes and others dismissed this, saying that it was only the cake that made them aware of the other instances of discrimination they say the two businesses are affiliated with.
+They said they were there to speak out about those issues — and they made no mention of the cake.

-Despite some of the counter-protesters carrying signs defending freedom of speech, they took great efforts to silence the voices of the Black Lives Matter group.
-One counter-protester suggested that Forbes, who was formerly incarcerated, go back to jail for life.
+Some protesters carryied signs that defended freedom of speech while others attempted to shout down opposing voices.
+One protester suggested that Forbes, who was formerly incarcerated, go back to jail for life.
 Another suggested that the young activists go home for their bedtime.

-Ignoring the aggressive taunts they were met with, Forbes donned a judge’s robe and calmly spoke into a microphone to a ‘jury’ he had selected from his group of peers.
-After delivering his speech, the jury came to a swift verdict — together they chanted ‘guilty’ over and over again.
+Ignoring the taunts they were met with, Forbes donned a judge’s robe and calmly spoke into a microphone to a ‘jury’ he had selected from his group of peers.
+After delivering his speech, the jury came to a swift verdict — together they chanted ‘guilty’.

 The people’s court then adjourned.